tspspi/zfsexporter/README.md

 properties at a configurable interval instead at the query time of the time series database itself.

+Since this exporter scrapes the output of the CLI tools it may break with any software update and might only work with particular versions of those tools.
+It has been tested on:

+* FreeBSD 11.2
+* FreeBSD 12.2

 ## Exported metrics

 * For each ZFS filesystem (```filesystem``` used as label):